-For the citizens of the rebirthed nation not yet two decades old, the liberation from occupation and reunification of the Eternal City of Jerusalem was more than a military triumph—the Six Day War altered the course of history.
+For the citizens of the rebirthed nation not yet two decades old, the liberation from occupation to the reunification of the Eternal City of Jerusalem was more than a military triumph—the Six Day War altered the course of history.

 As mortal beings, it’s impossible to foresee the outcome of events where the course of history is altered in a way we never anticipated.
 Yet, on Yom Yerushalayim—Jerusalem Day—such an outcome is commemorated.